TELEVISION, INTERNET & VIDEO ASSOCIATION OF DC, INC.

-The Peer Awards Ceremony will be held on Saturday evening, November 14, at the French Embassy.
-The address is 4101 Reservoir Rd NW, Washington, DC 20007.
-The event begins with networking reception at 6:30.
-The Embassy's talented French Chef will provide a gourmet dinner, bien sur.
-The ceremony begins at 7:30 and wraps up around 10:00 followed by dessert.
+The Peer Awards Ceremony was held on Saturday evening, November 11, 2017 at the French Embassy (4101 Reservoir Rd NW, Washington, DC 20007).
+The event began with networking reception at 6:30pm.
+The Embassy's talented French Chef provided a gourmet dinner, bien sur.
+The ceremony began at 7:30pm and wrapped up around 10:00pm, followed by a jazz band entertained reception.

-The dress this year is Creative Black Tie.
-For the men, this means that a tux is encouraged, but with a bit a creativity allowed.
-If you don't have a tux, a dark suit is acceptable, but feel free to express your creativity with a splash of color, or your special dress shirt.
-For the women, what can I say?
-You gals have a lot more room for creativity.
-This is a dress-up affair and we want to look our best.
+The dress this year was Creative Black Tie.
+For the men, this meant that a tux was encouraged, but we saw plenty of creativity.
+At the TIVA Peer Awards, we encourage you to feel free to express your creativity with a splash of color, or your special dress shirt.
+For the women, there was a lot of fun and creativity in what people wore.
+This is a fun, dress-up affair and we want to look our best.
 But we are creative people after all, so let's show it with some style.

-There is plenty of street parking on Reservoir Road.
-After 6:30 p.m., street parking is free.
-Georgetown University Hospital across the street has paid visitor parking, but you probably will find street parking.
+There was plenty of street parking on Reservoir Road.
+After 6:30 p.m., street parking was free.
+Georgetown University Hospital across the street had paid visitor parking, but most people found street parking.
 The Embassy has events all the time and parking is not a problem.